LearnOnDemandSystems/docs/lod/script-library-copilot.md

+---
+title: "Script Library AI Copilot"
+description: "A simplified guide on how to create a script using Skillable AI Copilot to add scripts to your Automated Activities utilizing AI."
+isPublished: true
+---

-# Script Library AI Copilot
+ Script Library AI Copilot

 Here’s a simplified guide on how to create a script using Skillable AI Copilot to add scripts to your Automated Activities utilizing AI.